Energy Certificate Requirement Germany: 2026 Guide

 The 3 Moments of Compliance: Ad, Viewing, Contract

-One of the biggest sources of confusion around the German energy certificate requirement is timing.
-Most guides say “it’s mandatory” without explaining exactly when in the process each duty kicks in.
+One of the biggest sources of confusion around the energy certificate requirement Germany imposes on property sellers is timing.
+Most guides say "it's mandatory" without explaining exactly when in the process each duty kicks in.
 Here is the sequence spelled out in the GEG.

 1. The Property Listing